-As a liberal arts, neo-classical institution, Palisades Episcopal School offers students opportunities for integrated study by seamlessly weaving together scientific, cultural, historical and literary investigations.
+As a liberal arts, neo-classical institution, Palisades Episcopal School offers students opportunities for ongoing STEAM integration by seamlessly weaving together scientific, cultural, technological, mathematical, historical and literary investigations into daily lessons.
 Learning is multi-dimensional and dynamic and prepares our students for high school and beyond.

 - 100% of PES graduates are accepted into their best-fit high schools